 The Sport and Exercise Medicine SIG led by Associate Professor Anthony Baross focusses on physical exercise interventions to improve health.
 Specifically, tendinopathy, muscle strain, exercise-induced muscle damage, and age-related conditions including sarcopenia, osteoporosis, cognitive impairment, balance and falls, and hypertension.

-The Interdisciplinary Physical Activity and Health Promotion SIG led by Dr Declan Ryan focusses on quantitative and qualitive research methods to improve health.
+The Interdisciplinary Physical Activity and Health Promotion SIG led by Dr Declan Ryan focusses on quantitative and qualitative research methods to improve health.
 Specifically, the role of green social prescription, dancing, active travel, and physical activity throughout the life-course to enhance population health and wellbeing outcomes.

 View the Centre on PURE